antongisli/sonic-builder/README.md

 # sonic-builder
-Automating local sonic builds
+Automating local sonic builds.
+Motivation for this is to use a sane environment without messing up your local machine.

+Uses multipass to spawn Ubuntu VMs for building, and cloud-init to do all the tedious work of setting up the build env.

+At the end, you have freedom to try the build in different ways, but there are two example scripts provided.

 ## Requirements
-multipass installed
+- multipass installed
-A host with enough CPU/RAM/disk (16 GB RAM, 300GB free disk space)
+- A host with enough CPU/RAM/disk (16 GB RAM, 300GB free disk space)
+- Assumes you are using Ubuntu, probably won't work otherwise.

 ## Instructions

 Use the `sonic-cloud-init.yaml` file as a cloud-init script.
 It will setup docker and all the other tedious things needed to build sonic for you.
 You'll be left with a machine ready to build.
-Assumes you are using Ubuntu, probably won't work otherwise.

-To use this with e.g. multipass, do this:
+To use this with multipass, do this:
 - `git clone https://github.com/antongisli/sonic-builder.git`
-- `multipass launch 20.04 -n sonic-builder -c8 -m10G -d300G --cloud-init sonic-cloud-init.yaml`
+- `multipass launch 20.04 -n sonic-builder -c8 -m10G -d300G --cloud-init sonic-builder/sonic-cloud-init.yaml`
 - Log in: `multipass shell sonic-builder`

 Docker vs build scripts are made for you in home dir, one to build arm one x86.